Robinlovelace/Creating-maps-in-R/intro-spatial.md

-The dataset we will join to the London object is...
+The dataset we will join to the London object is a dataset on recorded crimes, with one row per crime.
+We will use the non-spatial implementation of `aggregate` to pre-process this dataset ready to join to our spatial `lnd` dataset.

 ```r